Chinese medicineSpirituality Articles

 Jost Sauer is a healthy lifestyle expert.
 He is an author, acupuncturist, and has been a therapist since the 80s.

-Jost Sauer was also an ex-addict, dealer and deserter who kickstarted a recovery revolution with his groundbreaking rehab program.
-Jost pioneered lifestyle medicine for addiction and then adapted this for everyone as the Chi Cycle lifestyle; a health-boosting, fat-burning feel-good day plan.
+Jost Sauer is also an ex-addict, dealer and deserter turned addiction recovery trailblazer.
+He pioneered lifestyle medicine for addiction, kickstarted a recovery revolution with his groundbreaking new rehab program, and then adapted the program for everyone as the Chi Cycle lifestyle; a health-boosting, fat-burning feel-good day-plan.

-Jost has treated tens of thousands of people including celebrities, CEOs and athletes, with his Chi Cycle Health System, and offers training and retreats.
-His passion is to show everyone how to make every day medicinal and magical…
+Jost has treated thousands of people including celebrities, CEOs and athletes, using his unique combination of Chinese medicine, acupuncture, chi-activation, motivational coaching and lifestyle.
+He offers individual sessions, training programs and retreats.
+Jost’s passion is to show everyone how to optimise their organ function, synch back in and reconnect to natural rhythms, and make every day medicinal and magical…

 Related Articles